thomasflorian/methane-production-ann/README.md

-# methane-production-ann
+# Predicting anaerobic digester methane production rate with the microbial community composition using deep neural network modelling techniques.

-Predicting anaerobic digester methane production rate with the microbial community composition using deep neural network modelling techniques.
+A one-dimensional convolutional neural network (CNN) is trained with raw count data from a microbial community composition dataset to predict the methane production rate of a given sample.
+The dataset contains data on 489 microbes (features) across 149 sites (samples).
+Layer-wise relevance propagation (LRP) was used to identify the microbes that are important for the model’s prediction by running a backward pass in the neural network.
+A mean relevance score can be calculated for each microbe, allowing them to be ranked.
+Feature reduction techinques using the mean relevance score have proved to produce performance improvements in the model; however, collecting additional data samples could result in a significant improvement of the CNN’s predictive power and reduce the need for feature reduction.